 Agentic AI systems share several core capabilities.
 Goal decomposition is the ability to break a high-level objective into actionable subtasks.
 Tool use means the agent can interact with external systems like APIs, databases, email, and file systems.
 Memory allows the agent to retain context across interactions and learn from previous attempts.
 Reasoning enables the agent to evaluate options and make judgment calls when the path forward is ambiguous.

 Sentie is built from the ground up as an agentic AI platform.
-Every AI agent deployed through Sentie operates with these capabilities.
-Powered by Anthropic's Claude, Sentie's agents can interact with your existing business tools, maintain context about your operations over time, and execute complex, multi-step workflows autonomously.
-The AI Success Manager configures each agent's goals, tool access, and autonomy boundaries to match your specific business needs.
+Every custom AI agent deployed through Sentie operates with the four-layer stack above: routed across multiple foundation models, configured with a per-tenant Business Brain substrate, exposed via a public developer surface (REST API, CLI, OpenAPI) for LLM-mediated discovery, and (in flight) integrated with Stripe Link for agentic commerce.
+The dedicated Success Manager configures each agent's goals, tool access, and autonomy boundaries to match your specific business needs.

-The distinction between agentic AI and traditional automation is important.
+The distinction matters.
 Traditional automation follows predefined rules and scripts.
 It breaks when it encounters something unexpected.
 Agentic AI can handle variability and novel situations because it reasons about problems rather than following a fixed decision tree.
 This makes it suitable for business processes that were previously too complex or unpredictable to automate.